Don't release Georgia grand jury report now, prosecutor says

 A coalition of news organizations, including The Associated Press, argued in favor of the report's release in full, saying in a filing Monday that the document “is a court record subject to a presumption of openness” under state court rules and the state and federal constitutions.
 The media group said public interest in the report is “extraordinary” and there “are no countervailing interests sufficient to overcome the presumption.”

-Willis, a Democrat, had not filed a brief by Monday outlining whether the report should be released.

-Trump's legal team in Georgia said in a statement that it does not plan to be present or to participate in the hearing.
+Trump's legal team in Georgia said in a statement Monday that it did not plan to be present or to participate in the hearing.

 “To date, we have never been a part of this process,” Drew Findling, Marissa Goldberg and Jennifer Little wrote, noting that the former president was never subpoenaed or asked to come in voluntarily as part of the investigation.